AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Quick_Start_Define_a_Data_View.md

 ### Create a data view
 Very little information is required to create a new data view.
 In fact, if you request that the system generate an identifier for the new data view, no information at all is necessary.
 However, it is recommended to specify a meaningful `.Id`, because the identifier cannot be changed later without recreating the data view.
 All other properties are modifiable.

+This data view does not accomplish anything yet, but it's a starting point.

 #### Action
 ```json
 POST /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart